Reactivity is Not a Choice!

 Therefore, the reactive behaviour is positively reinforced because it brings about a desirable outcome and now that neural pathway is strong, so the behaviour is used on a regular basis.
 Dogs only ever use behaviour that works.
 When a dog uses a certain behaviour that gets positive results, a neural pathway is created and then strengthened the more the behaviour is used, until it just becomes a default response.
 Thus, the more the reactive behaviour is practiced, the more ingrained the behaviour becomes.

 So, our dog is not being disobedient or naughty when he is reactive and no amount of shouting or pulling on the lead will address this behaviour.
-So many changes occur in your dog's body when the fear response is activated (to see the scientific explanation of these changes please see the '' Don't Worry He's Friendly'' post on this blog) including the stimulation of the amygdala in your dog's brain.
+So many changes occur in your dog's body when the fear response is activated, including the stimulation of the amygdala in your dog's brain.
 This is located in the limbic system, also known as the emotional centre of the brain.

 When your dog feels fear, anxiety or stress, the amygdala is stimulated and this actually inhibits the learning part of your dog's brain.
 This means that once your dog starts barking and lunging, he cannot think rationally or learn anything.
 This is why he doesn't respond to learned cues or even his favourite treats.
 He becomes impossible to reach and the only thing you can do is flee the situation as quickly as possible.

 Therefore, we have to intervene before our dog's behaviour reaches the point of no return and the learning opportunity is lost.
 You have already taken the first step by changing your mindset on the reasons behind your dog's behaviour.
-Now you need to show your dog that you understand and can be trusted to protect him.
+Now you need to show your dog that you understand and can be trusted to protect him by giving him choices and providing comfort.
+(Check out one of my articles Can You Reinforce Your Dog’s Fear? - Woofbuzz)

 I work with reactive dogs on a regular basis and it's a particular passion of mine.
 I can help you inculcate coping strategies that will help you to build your dog's resilience, through one to one training sessions and one to one dog walks.
 These coping strategies help your dog to trust you and to gradually replace the reactive behaviour with a more positive response through desensitisation, counter-conditioning and positive reinforcement.
 All training is reward-based and no punitive methods or aversives are ever used in my training.